MaidTho/MaidTho.github.io/README.md

 Update 1.5. - PHP Update
     * PHP Installed, test run to see if contact works on live version.

+Update 1.5.1.
+PHP Feature Test and Cursor removal
+    * Removed Custom Cursor for now.
+    * Played around with PHP starting to get a hang of it.
+Maybe make contact.html into contact.php?

 Update 1.6.
 To Do.
     * Need to fix Mobile layout.
     * Fix Cursor issues around the footer.

+~ ~ ~ Items need to be fixed ~ ~ ~
+    * Custom Cursor.
+    * Mobile Layout.

 ~ ~ ~ Future Features ~ ~ ~
+    * BLOG SITE SHOWCASE.
+    * ECOMMERCE SITE SHOWCASE
     * Contact form sends email to email address.
     * Check out function for Services cards.
     * Login functionality.